parcio/haura/docs/src/betree/design.md

 #### Copy on Write

-The Data Management Layer is also responsible to handle copy on write preservation.
+The Data Management Layer is also responsible to handle copy-on-write preservation.
 This is handle by checking if any snapshots of the dataset contain the afflicted node (via `Generation`), if this is the case the `dead_list` contained in the root tree is updated, to contain the storage